VolkanSah/PoisonIvory/README.md

-# PoisonIvory - Nemesis Nuclear Fusion
+# PoisonIvory - Nemesis Nuclear Fusion (Reborn)
-###### > Version 1.4.0 dev - Codename: "Nemesis Reborn" - Critical vulnerabilities patched + 2026 patterns integrated
+###### > Version 1.4.0 - Codename: "Nemesis Reborn" - Security Patterns v.2026
+> Dual License: ESOL v1.0 + GPLv3

 ### Advanced Security & Threat Monitoring Framework

-**Enterprise-grade offensive security platform by Volkan Sah**
+**Enterprise-grade offensive security boilerplate platform by Volkan Sah | Christmas 2024 Release**
 > [!WARNING]
 > Professional Use Only - Handle With Extreme Care!
 > This tool is designed for **experienced security professionals and red teams**.
 It provides a battle-tested framework for infrastructure hardening, threat detection, and offensive security research.
 > **PoisonIvory is not for script kiddies!** It intentionally requires deep technical knowledge to operate effectively.
 Expect to troubleshoot missing dependencies, analyze raw outputs, and interpret security events.

----

 ## What is PoisonIvory?

 PoisonIvory is an elite security operations platform that combines a range of capabilities to conduct deep security audits and provide continuous threat monitoring within an authorized environment.
 It is designed to emulate advanced adversarial techniques for defensive learning.

 * **Infrastructure Auditing** - Comprehensive scanning of domains, onion services, and network assets.
-* **Threat Detection** - Real-time malicious pattern recognition and payload analysis in network traffic.
+* **AI-Era Threat Detection** - Real-time detection of LLM prompt injection, AI agent hijacking, quantum harvesting attacks.
 * **Vulnerability Assessment** - Integration with industry-standard assessment tools (Nmap, Nuclei, SSLScan, etc.).
 * **Tor Circuit Management** - Active monitoring and defense against malicious Tor relays.
 * **Automated Response** - Threshold-based emergency scanning and detailed forensic reporting.